SingerofDarkNight/BocaiSystemDesignDocs/README.md

-# BocaiSystemDesignDocs
+# README

-bocai system design docs
+This repo contains design docs for bocai system of BBUHOT.